Hawsha: Crusader domain

-Ottoman era
+Ottoman period: shrine, ancient ruins, well

-Under the rule of the Ottoman Empire, Hawsha's lands belonged to the inhabitants of Shefa 'Amr.
-The village contained many ancient ruins, parts of which were used to build some village structures, including a shrine known as Maqam Nabi Hushan, a well (Bir Husheh), and tombstones.
+Under the rule of the Ottoman Empire, the lands at Hawsha belonged to the inhabitants of Shefa 'Amr.
+The site contained many ancient ruins, parts of which were used to build some structures, including a shrine known as Maqam Nabi Hushan, a well (Bir Husheh), and tombstones.
 William M. Thomson, writing in 1859, identifies the shrine as Neby Hǔshǎ, which he translates as the "Prophet Joshua," and describes it as a "white-domed mazar [...] a place of great resort."
-In the Survey of Western Palestine (1838), it is noted that the Prophet Hosea is said to be buried near "Kh.
+In the Survey of Western Palestine (SWP; 1838), it is noted that the Prophet Hosea is said to be buried near "Kh.
 Husheh."
 Also in the village was a mosaic floor from an ancient building.

-V. Guerin, who visited the site in 1875, provides a lengthy description of the ancient ruins in evidence throughout the area.
-He states his belief that this is the site of ancient Usha and speculates that the ruins of a finely built edifice in which there are the remnants of many columns was a synagogue.
+V. Guérin, who visited the site in 1875, provides a lengthy description of the ancient ruins in evidence throughout the area.
+He states his belief that this is the site of ancient Usha and speculates that the ruins of a finely built edifice, in which there are the remnants of many columns, was a synagogue.
 He then says a synagogue of Ousha should be constructed if there is not already such a place of worship in the vicinity.
 Also noting the presence of the domed wali of Neby Houchan consecrated to the prophet Hosea, he cites the Muslim tradition that this prophet is here interred.
-He describes the shrine as being constructed of what appear to ancient stones, with what seems to be a mihrab at its base, noting there are shreds of clothing strewn and floating about it.
+He describes the shrine as being constructed of what appear to be ancient stones, with what seems to be a mihrab at its base, noting there are shreds of clothing strewn and floating about it.

 In an 1890 quarterly statement for the PEF, the ancient ruins of Hawsha are described as follows: "This ruin [...] must have been an important place, to judge from the mass of building stones and the fragments of columns lying about.
 Now that the grass is dried up a regular city wall can be traced.
 On the main road running from the well towards the ruin some fine capitals are lying about, which have a close resemblance to those which on other sites have been stated to be remains of synagogues.
 The shafts of columns lying about generally have the basis or capital worked out of the same piece, have a diameter of 18 inches, and are composed of Nari limestone."